 China launches new satellite via Kuaizhou-1A carrier rocket

-A Kuaizhou-1A rocket carrying Chuangxin 16(Innovation 16) satellite blasts off from the Xichang Satellite Launch Center, southwest China's Sichuan Province, Aug.
-23, 2022.
-(Photo: China News Service/Qiu Lijun)

-XICHANG, Aug.
-23 (Xinhua) -- China on Tuesday successfully launched a new satellite into space from the Xichang Satellite Launch Center in southwest China's Sichuan Province.
+China on Tuesday successfully launched a new satellite into space from the Xichang Satellite Launch Center in Sichuan Province.

-The Chuangxin-16 satellite, developed by the Chinese Academy of Sciences, was launched at 10:36 a.m.
-(Beijing Time) by a Kuaizhou-1A carrier rocket and entered the planned orbit successfully.
+The Chuangxin-16 satellite, developed by the Chinese Academy of Sciences, was launched at 10:36 am on a Kuaizhou-1A carrier rocket and entered orbit.

 The satellite will mainly be used for scientific experiments and verification of new technologies.